East Tennessee State University

 Why you should consider this program

 Located in the beautiful lakes and mountain region of central Appalachia, the East Tennessee State University College of Public Health offers a range of flexible and affordable options for Coverdell Fellows.
-With a strong focus on “applied” and “real world” skills ETSU offers five Masters of Public Health degrees, three Doctor of Public Health degrees, a range of graduate certificates, and internship opportunities with over 300 national and international partners.
+With a strong focus on “applied” and “real world” skills, ETSU offers five Master of Public Health degrees, a Master of Health Administration, three Doctor of Public Health degrees, a range of graduate certificates, and internship opportunities with over 300 national and international partners.
 The award-winning Project EARTH curriculum teaches students practical skills necessary for low-resource settings while building team-work, creativity, and resilience.
-Both the MPH and the DrPH can be completed part time or full time and several of the MPH concentrations can be completed in a totally on-line format.
-Coverdell Fellows can receive in-state tuition waivers, online student discounted rates, tuition scholarships, or graduate assistantships—all of which offset the cost of the degree programs.
+The MPH, MHA and DrPH can be completed part time or full time and the MHA and several of the MPH concentrations can be completed in a totally on-line format.
+Coverdell Fellows can receive in-state tuition instead of out of state tuition, online student discounted rates, tuition scholarships, or graduate assistantships—all of which offset the cost of the degree programs.
 Further, Coverdell Fellows may qualify for scholarships to complete their field placement in an under-served setting.
 In addition to receiving “student-centered, community-focused and real-world tested” degree programs, returned Peace Corps volunteers will have the opportunity to share their experiential learning with the College and the community, helping to address the unique health challenges of central Appalachia.

 Benefits for Coverdell Fellows